Daisymay55/Daisymay55.github.io/index2.md

 **Assignment 1 - Agent Based Modelling**
 ---

-**Bio**

-  This is the final module of my second year in MSc GIS at Leeds University.
-  This module involves python based coding to create an agent based model and another independant project of my choice.

 **Model Details**

   This project is a simple agent based model in which 10 agents move at random around a raster terrain.